10 Most Beautiful Buildings in Venice + Google Maps Location

 The basilica was built in the early 9th century.
 However, the majority of the church’s design we can see today is already the outcome of its third rebuilding, finished in 1094.

 Learn where exactly is Saint Mark’s Basilica in Google Maps.
+See all the architectural, historical, and cultural discovery tours in Venice.

 Every part of Saint Mark’s Basilica will awe-inspire you.